-The things you do for the perfect cup of coffee — say, walk entirely out of your way on your morning commute to the one barista who has mastered your latte.
-So just think what tricks you can inspire your puppy to learn with just the right reward.
-There’s a reason why ‘food motivated’ is a term you’ve probably heard vets and trainers use.
-Praise and belly rubs are great, to be sure, but nothing beats treats.
+Think of the things you do for that perfect cup of coffee — say, walk entirely out of your way on your morning commute to the one barista who has mastered your latte.
+So just imagine what tricks you can inspire your puppy to learn with just the right reward.
+There’s a reason why “food motivated” is a term you’ve probably heard vets and trainers use.
+Praise and belly rubs are great, to be sure, but nothing beats treatsopens in a new tab.
 That said, it’s not as simple as dangling a carrot.
-Lauren Novack, dog behavior consultant at Behavior Vets in NYC, breaks down how to pick the perfect dog training treat.
+Lauren Novack, dog behavior consultant at Behavior Vetsopens in a new tab in NYC, breaks down how to pick the perfect dog training treat.
 Then shop our top picks below.

 The point of a training treat is to motivate your puppy to give you their undivided attention, so it makes sense that the treat should be more desirable to your dog than any other stimuli (squirrels, shoes, other puppies).
 If your pup is very food motivated, then this is an easy one.
 But some can be picky eaters, in which case you’ll need to up the ante.
 Novack suggests categorizing treats into three categories: low, medium, and high value.

 When working on a dog-training skill that your dog knows pretty well, go for low-value treats.
 Low-value treats can be your dog’s kibble.
 “They eat it a lot already, and while it tastes good, it’s only going to be motivating in reinforcing behaviors they’ve already got down pretty well,” Novack says.
 Because treats should make up no more than 10 percentopens in a new tab of your dog’s daily calories, this option is best for dogs that will eat anything and dogs that are watching their weight because kibble is lower in calories than most treats.